Is Manchester Bedding Expensive? 5 Key Facts That Reveal the Truth

 Who invented zipper bedding?

-Betsy Mikesell, CEO of Beddy’s, invented the innovative and patented zipper bedding system.
+Betsy Mikesell, CEO of Beddy’s, invented zipper bedding and launched the first patented system in the market.

-What does the future hold for bedding innovations?
+What does the future hold for zipper bedding?

 Find Local Bedding Donation Options and Purchase with Purpose